otto-de/api-guidelines/content/guidelines/040_Events (MVP)/040_Kafka/index.md

 # Kafka

 Kafka is a possible transport for asynchronous communication.
-The rules within this section cater how Kafka should be used.
+This section provides rules that specify how to use Kafka.